Laura Avery Sumner: Background

 Laura was adopted as a baby by Hank Murphy (Harry Bellaver) and his wife and lived in Pittsburgh.
 Laura had an older brother and two older sisters.
 By age 12, Laura's adoptive mother died.
-Laura graduated High School and did some post-High School studies where she met Law student Richard Avery (John Pleshette).
-Laura was very much attracted to Richard, because Richard gave her the attention she was always seeking.
-The two were later married, and Laura had to quit school and work hard to support Richard through Law School.
-Richard graduated from Law School and became a lawyer.
+Laura graduated high school and did some post–high school studies during which she met law student Richard Avery (John Pleshette).
+Laura was very much attracted to Richard, because he gave her the attention she was always seeking.
+The two were later married, and Laura had to quit school and work hard to support Richard through law school.
+Richard graduated from law school and became a lawyer.
 Later, Laura and Richard had a son, Jason, and the family moved to Knots Landing.